 “BEFORE, DURING, and AFTER the Enhanced Community Quarantine (ECQ), mental health has been an aspect that practitioners need to attend to,” said Mr. Ruel Cajili, Southville College of Psychology Dean.
 The progressing crisis stipulates a permanent impact on our psychological state; an impact that healthcare professionals will further gauge.
-These experts and practitioners join forces to track the varying factors that will challenge their lifelong campaign to raise mental health as a fundamental requisite to overall wellness especially in times of global adversity, our battle against the COVID-19.
-Though, it’s the present moment that will be crucial to weighing triggers and effects with the “new normal” as they call it, setting a parallel view on our understanding of anxiety… “before” and “after” the pandemic is necessary.
+These experts and practitioners join forces to track the varying factors that will challenge their lifelong campaign to tackle mental health as a fundamental requisite to overall wellness, especially in times of global adversity and our battle against the COVID-19.
+The present moment is crucial to weighing triggers and effects with the “new normal” as they call it, setting a parallel view on our understanding of anxiety.
 As the COVID-19 pandemic made its presence felt across the world, it is causing us to shift to the #NEWNORMAL to be able to adapt.
 Alongside this change are emerging issues such as stress, fear, anxiety, and depression.
 The talk of Professor Michael Jimenez thoroughly discussed how we manage and react to these situations unfolding quickly in our lives and the communities that we belong in,” shared facilitator Ms. Rea Celne Villa, RPSY | Southville Head of Athletics, Psychology Professor.

-In this session, Southville’s College of Psychology, its alumni, faculty, and students virtually gathered to prepare for more challenging cases of mental health unfolding by gauging the past, present, and future impact of the COVID-19 pandemic.
-“Aside from this webinar, we are devotedly holding sessions which aim to help … I think this is a way of saying that we walk the talk.
+In this session, the Southville’s College of Psychology, its alumni, faculty, and students virtually gathered to prepare for more challenging cases of mental health unfolding by gauging the past, present, and future impact of the COVID-19 pandemic.
+“Aside from this webinar, we are devotedly holding sessions which aim to help.
+I think this is a way of saying that we walk the talk.
 We apply and share what we have learned.
 We engage in social sharing of thoughts through digital platforms.
 Like change, our mission is constant as we consider ourselves frontliners in our own ways,” shared Mr. Cajili.

 The mandate to stay at home left us with limited activities to do but it will definitely not limit us from making the most out of the many opportunities we have in light of this challenge.
 And as to where are we headed amid this battle, who knows?
-Nevertheless, this move is just one of the many initiatives by the College of Psychology, encouraging communities to HEAL AS ONE as we all adapt to the #NEWNORMAL.
+Nevertheless, this move is just one of the many initiatives by the Southville College of Psychology, encouraging communities to HEAL AS ONE as we all adapt to the #NEWNORMAL.